bonobonet/bonobonet.github.io/docs/configuring.md

 #### Clients

 Here we configure the client connections.
-We will allow connections (palintext) on port `6667` and TLS connections (secured connections) on port `6697`.
+We will allow connections (plaintext) on port `6667` and TLS connections (secured connections) on port `6697`.
 Both will listen on all IP addresses.

 ```